mediaupstream/webp-screen/README.md

 Sharing my screen.

-Takes a screenshot of my work computer every minute for 20 minutes and then uploads them all to this git repo.
-Why?
-I'm not sure...
+1. Take a screenshot every minute for 20 minutes
+2. Add the screenshots to github
+3. ???

 ![what-the](output/sc-00.webp)